Non-fixation for conservative stochastic dynamics on the line: Labeled ARW Dynamics

 \textbf{Toppling Rule and Labeled ARW dynamics:} Recall the transitions $A\to S$ and $A+S\to 2A$ between particles in active and sleepy states from \S~\ref{s:ver1} and that only $A$ particles could be toppled.
 We introduce a particle interaction which is a slight variant of that dynamics, where the particles with different first labels do not interact.
 We shall call this variant, the Labeled ARW dynamics and it will always be defined on a finite universe $V$.
 That is, we shall fix a finite subset $V$ of $\Z$ and and particles outside $V$ become instantaneously inactive and stay inactive for ever.
 To distinguish from the standard ARW dynamics from \S~\ref{s:ver1}, we denote the state of active and sleepy particles in the Labeled ARW dynamics by $\tilde{A}$ and $\tilde{S}$ respectively.

-Consider stacks distributed according to $\mathscr{P}_{*}$ and a particle configuration $\eta_{*}$ distributed supported on $K\Z$.
+Consider stacks of random walks distributed according to $\mathscr{P}_{*}$ (defined in the previous section) and a particle configuration $\eta_{*}$ distributed supported on $K\Z$.
 Fix $V$ and let all particles in $V$ initially be in $\tilde{A}$ state.
 Consider the labeling scheme described above.
-For our purposes we shall work with particular order of topplings.
+For concreteness we shall work with a particular order of topplings.
 To this end we start by defining the lexicographic order on the labels: i.e.\ $(a,b)<(c,d)$ if $a<b$ or $a=b$ and $c<d$.

 At each time $t$, we topple the $\tilde{A}$ particle with the smallest label, say $(a,b)$, which is well defined as we are restricted to the finite set $V$.\footnote{Note that in Unlabeled ARW dynamics, particles were unlabeled and hence the definition of the process involved toppling sites rather than particles unlike here.} To topple, use the first unused instruction of random walk $\zeta_{(a,b)}$.
 The left and right step instructions from the random walks are interpreted as before and used to move the particle one step to left or right respectively.
 The lazy steps in the random walks are interpreted as sleep instructions.